ferparra/My-Readwise/pages/Tweets From TJ (highlights).md

 	- @imrobertyi We build dashboards to answer exploratory questions.
 This is a mistake.

 	  Dashboards exist to answer causal questions.
 Dashboards must model the business.
 When they do, they’re useful tools to change the business, or to know what’s changed. ([View Tweet](https://twitter.com/teej_m/status/1595642165325078530))
+- New highlights added [[Feb 6th, 2023]] at 10:56 AM
+	- Stop blaming “seasonality”.
+Any data investigation that starts with “maybe it’s seasonal” is off track.

+	  When reporting metrics, seasonality should be baked in.
+Leaders need to think about comparison periods - how data is compared over time - and enforce it across the company. ([View Tweet](https://twitter.com/teej_m/status/1622361136929832960))